kentmartin73/zshrc/README.md

 ```

 When you create a release with a tag, the workflow will use that tag in the version information instead of the commit SHA.

+## Uninstallation

+If you need to revert to your previous Zsh configuration or completely uninstall this setup, please refer to the [REVERT.md](REVERT.md) file for detailed instructions.